basho/basho_docs/source/languages/en/riak/intro-v20.md

 ## Security

-In version 2.0, Riak enables you to manage both **authorization** to perform specific tasks, from GETs and PUTs to running MapReduce jobs to administering Riak Search, and **authentication** of Riak clients seeking access to Riak.
+Riak 2.0 enables you to manage:

+* **Authorization** to perform specific tasks, from GETs and PUTs to running MapReduce jobs to administering Riak Search.

+* **authentication** of Riak clients seeking access to Riak.

 Previously, securing Riak was restricted to the network level.
 Now, security measures can be applied to the internals of Riak itself and managed through a simple command-line interface.

 #### Relevant Docs